For the 2026 school year, there are 3 public middle schools serving 805 students in 86025, AZ.

-The top ranked public middle school in 86025, AZ is Holbrook Junior High School.
+The top-ranked public middle schools in 86025, AZ are Holbrook Junior High School and Indian Wells Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 School